Want windows on your garage doors? Here’s what you need to know

 2. Installing blinds or curtains

-This privacy solution is likely only suitable if you use your garage as a living space, or if your garage door is predominantly made up on window inserts.
+This privacy solution is likely only suitable if you use your garage as a living space.

 Blinds or curtains add a more inviting feel to the room whilst also giving you the freedom to control whether you are letting sunlight in, or giving yourself some privacy.